North Kesteven District Council (32UE) - Regulatory Judgement: 29 April 2026

 Summary of findings

-Consumer – C3 – July 2025
+Consumer – C2 – April 2026

-The Safety and Quality Standard requires landlords to have an accurate, up to date and evidenced understanding of the condition of their homes at an individual property level based on a physical assessment of all homes, and to ensure that homes meet the requirements of the Decent Homes Standard (DHS).
-We saw evidence that most of North Kesteven DC’s homes had received some form of survey in the last five years, including as part of stock condition, damp and mould, or retrofit programmes.
-However, a requirement of meeting the DHS is the absence of category 1 Housing Health and Safety Rating System (HHSRS) hazards.
-At the time of the inspection, only one third of North Kesteven DC’s homes had a HHSRS assessment in place.
+Following the inspection which concluded in July 2025, we engaged with North Kesteven DC on the delivery of its improvement plan.
+Through this engagement we sought to understand how it was addressing the main issues identified during the inspection.
+This included a serious failing in its understanding of the condition of its homes at an individual property level based on a physical assessment of all homes and ensuring that homes meet the requirements of the Decent Homes Standard.
+During the inspection we saw evidence that most of North Kesteven DC’s homes had received some form of survey in the last five years, including as part of stock condition, damp and mould, or retrofit programmes.
+However, a requirement of meeting the Decent Homes Standard is the absence of category 1 Housing Health and Safety Rating System (HHSRS) hazards.
+At the time of the inspection, only one third of North Kesteven DC’s homes had a HHSRS assessment in place, and it could not demonstrate that its homes were free from category 1 hazards as the Decent Homes Standard requires.
+We concluded that this represented a serious failing in delivering the required outcomes of the Safety and Quality Standard.

-The Safety and Quality Standard also requires landlords to complete all required health and safety checks.
-North Kesteven DC is meeting the legal requirements that relate to the health and safety of tenants in their homes and communal areas.
+Through the inspection in 2025 we saw evidence that North Kesteven DC is meeting the legal requirements that relate to the health and safety of tenants in their homes and communal areas.
 However, we identified that North Kesteven DC needed to improve the reporting of health and safety compliance so that councillors and tenants have effective oversight and scrutiny of performance.
-This includes reporting around asbestos safety, health and safety remedial actions, and the installation of smoke and carbon monoxide detectors.
+This includes reporting on asbestos safety, health and safety remedial actions, and the installation of smoke and carbon monoxide detectors.
+We have seen evidence that North Kesteven DC has begun work to address these concerns, and we will continue to engage with North Kesteven DC to gain assurance as it embeds its improved reporting framework.

 The Neighbourhood and Community Standard requires landlords to work in partnership with relevant organisations to promote positive outcomes for tenants.
-North Kesteven DC demonstrated that it works effectively with partner agencies, including the police and charities, on a range of interventions to deter and tackle anti‑social behaviour (ASB) and hate incidents in the neighbourhoods where it provides its homes.
-We saw evidence that North Kesteven DC responds to reports of ASB in accordance with its policy and has acted on the recommendations from reviews of this service to improve outcomes for tenants.
+Through the inspection in 2025 we saw evidence that North Kesteven DC works effectively with partner agencies, including the police and charities, on a range of interventions to deter and tackle antisocial behaviour and hate incidents in the neighbourhoods where it provides its homes.
+We saw evidence that North Kesteven DC responds to reports of antisocial behaviour in accordance with its policy and has acted on the recommendations from reviews of this service to improve outcomes for tenants.

-During the inspection we gained assurance that North Kesteven DC is committed to treating tenants and prospective tenants with fairness and respect.
+During the inspection in 2025, we gained assurance that North Kesteven DC is committed to treating tenants and prospective tenants with fairness and respect.
 We also saw evidence that North Kesteven DC has some understanding of the diverse needs of its tenants, but it needs to undertake more work to improve the information it holds about its tenants.
 This will enhance North Kesteven DC’s ability to tailor services to tenants’ individual needs and provide assurance that it is delivering fair and equitable outcomes.
-North Kesteven DC has identified this as an area of weakness and has plans to improve the amount and quality of information it holds about its tenants.
+North Kesteven DC needs to make further, continued improvements to address this weakness and has set out plans to improve the amount and quality of information it holds about its tenants.

 Background to the judgement